May battles to keep Brexit on track after no-confidence win

 Such measures could aim to reduce problems in cross-border trade and transport, notably through the Eurotunnel beneath the English Channel, and allow British workers and retirees based in France temporary permission to stay until a longer-term deal is worked out.

-EU Brexit negotiator Michel Barnier was expected in Lisbon, Portugal, where he was due to meet with local officials and give a news conference Thursday.
-Barnier said Wednesday in Strasbourg he was more concerned than ever about the possibility of Britain leaving the EU without an agreement.
+EU Brexit negotiator Michel Barnier, who said Wednesday in Strasbourg that he was more concerned than ever about the possibility of Britain leaving the EU without an agreement, met with officials in Portugal's capital on Thursday.

+Barnier told a news conference in Lisbon that the red lines set out by Britain's negotiators have "shut doors."

+"If (the red lines) change, we'll change," Barnier said of the EU's negotiating position.

 Angela Charlton in Paris, and Barry Hatton, in Lisbon, Portugal, contributed to this report.